-- Your supervisor;

-- A member of the Executive leadership team;

-- The Vice President, Compliance;

-- The Senior Vice President, General Counsel & Corporate Secretary;

-- The Vice President, Human Resources;
+- · Your leader; - · A member of the Executive leadership team; - · Vice President, Enterprise Integrity & Compliance; - Senior Vice President, General Counsel & Corporate Secretary; - · Senior Vice President, Technology & Global Security - · Vice President, Human Resources; - · Your Compliance Officer.

-- Director, Corporate Security;

-- A Compliance Officer.

 You can also speak up by contacting our Integrity Line, which is confidential, anonymous (if you choose) and operated by an independent third party.
 Reports may be made through the Integrity Line 24 hours a day via ATCOintegrity.com or by contacting one of the numbers below: